-Construction Seminar 3 Staff Contact: School Office
+Construction Seminar 3

-Prerequisites: ARCH6102, ARCH6502, ARCH6602, ARCH6702, four from ARCH6212, ARCH6312, ARCH6512, ARCH6612, ARCH6712
+Prerequisites: ARCH6102, ARCH6502, ARCH6602, ARCH6702, four from ARCH6212, ARCH6312, x ARCH6514

+ARCH6512, ARCH6612, ARCH6712

 Exercises in the practical application of the principles of architectural construction to the design of buildings of moderate scale and complexity.
 Emphasis on construction detailing as well as the general resolution of constructional systems related where possible to Design Studio 3 design projects.